 This is where the need for Taiwan expatriate health insurance arises.
 No matter how affordable healthcare is, the idea of having to pay out of pocket is understandably unnerving for many.

 If you or a family member is suffering, money is the last thing that you want to have to worry about.
 If you have Taiwan private health insurance, you will be able to have absolute mental peace.
 It would act as an add-on to the NHI cover, making sure you don’t have to compromise on treatment or pay out of pocket.

 There are other reasons, also, why expats should have Taiwan expat health insurance.

 The Need for Taiwan Expat Health Insurance

 NHI includes coverage for traditional Chinese care, emergencies, and other treatments—but only in public facilities.
 If you choose to receive treatment at a private facility, you would have to pay out of pocket.

 Now, this brings us to another important question: Why choose private facilities for healthcare if the public facilities are also good?
 There are several reasons why expats should stick to private healthcare in Taiwan.
 They include:

 The public healthcare system in Taiwan is good only in urban centers.
 This is the case with a majority of countries.
-If you are in the rural sector, you would need private care or medical evacuation to urban facilities.
-Both these costs fall outside the purview of NHI.
-Private health insurance coverage would come in handy in such situations.
+If you are in a rural area, you may need private care or medical evacuation to urban facilities.
+Both of these costs fall outside the purview of NHI.
+Private health insurance coverage will come in handy in such situations.

 The Cultural Gap